petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 ## Collaborate concurrently

-What we've seen so far is an individual's workflow.
+What we've seen so far is mostly an individual's workflow.
 What if we have multiple people working on the document at the same time?
-Other cloud-based tools like Google Docs and Overleaf allow multiple people to edit a file simultaneously, continuously saving behind the scenes.
+Other cloud-based systems like Google Docs and Overleaf allow multiple users to edit a file simultaneously, continuously saving behind the scenes.
 My personal opinion is that concurrent collaborative editing is usually not that helpful,